 (1) No nomination shall be valid unless —

-(a) the nomination paper is received by the Returning Officer after the issue of the writ and before the hour of nomination; and
+(a) the nomination paper is received by the returning officer after the issue of the writ and before the hour of nomination; and

-(b) at or before the hour of nomination, the required deposit is lodged with the Returning Officer by or on behalf of the candidate in money or by a cheque drawn by a financial institution upon itself and payable to the Electoral Commissioner.
+(b) at or before the hour of nomination, the required deposit is lodged with the returning officer by or on behalf of the candidate in money or by a cheque drawn by a financial institution upon itself and payable to the Electoral Commissioner.

 (2) Unless a greater amount is prescribed, $250 is the required deposit for the purposes of subsection (1)(b).